 The following Table shows the Power-Up and Shutdown procedures.
-A simplified version can be found on the false front cover on the M5.
+A simplified version can be found on the false front cover on the M5 Plus.

 Operation System Response POWER-UP Procedure 1.
 Battery CB Top LED will blink red for one second, followed by eight flashes of all three LED's as the unit performs a self-test.
+The LCD will display the initialization screen.
 The inverter should then start in Stand Alone mode; and the transformer will hum.
-The RUN LED will now blink GREEN once every two seconds.
-2. PV Input CB Within about 15 seconds, the DC contactor will close with an audible "click", and the yellow PV indicator LED will illuminate.
+The RUN LED will now blink GREEN once every two seconds and the LCD display will show the Information screen and read "MODE: STAND- ALONE" 2.
+PV Input CB Within about 15 seconds, the DC contactor will close with an audible "click", and the yellow PV indicator LED will illuminate.
 3. Inverter Output CB No noticeable function 4.
 Load CB The critical load / back-up circuits will now be powered through the inverter.
-M5 is in Stand-Alone mode.
-5. Grid CB Within about 15 seconds, the green UTILITY indicator LED will illuminate, and within a few more seconds the Utility AC-contactor will close with an audible click, as the M5 goes to Grid to Load mode.
+M5 Plus is in Stand- Alone mode.
+5. Grid CB Within about 15 seconds, the green UTILITY indicator LED will illuminate, and within a few more seconds the Utility AC-contactor will close with an audible click, as the M5 Plus goes to Grid to Load mode.
 After about 5 minutes the RUN LED will start blinking green indicating Utility Export Mode.
 SHUTDOWN Procedure 1.
-Grid Breaker CB The Utility AC-contactor will open with an audible click, and the M5 will be in Stand-Alone mode.
+Grid Breaker CB The Utility AC-contactor will open with an audible click, and the M5 Plus will be in Stand-Alone mode.
 2. Load CB The critical load / back-up circuits will turn OFF.
 3. Inverter Output CB No noticeable function 4.
 PV Input CB No noticeable function 5.
 Battery CB The main Controller and all LED's will turn OFF.
 The DC contactor will open with an audible click.